 Potentially Harmful

-Lack Of Variety
+Lack of Variety

 Long-Term Results

-As mentioned before, the main problem with this diet is that it isn’t something you can stick to long-term, and most people who try it will (and should) abandon it after three days.
-While quick weight loss is often touted as a benefit by those trying out this diet, in reality, it is a negative thing because once you go back to your normal eating habits, the weight will come right back.
+While quick weight loss is often touted as a benefit by those who try this diet, it’s actually a negative thing as once you go back to your normal eating habits, the weight will come right back.

-Health Benefits Of Eating Fruits
+Health Benefits of Eating Fruits

 As part of a balanced diet, fruits offer the following health benefits: